Creative Writing: Short Stories and First Chapters (daytime)

 - Imperial College attendance certificate (T&Cs apply)

-The course has two sessions a week - one on Tuesday lasting one hour (12:00 to 13:00) and the other on Thursday lasting one hour (12:00 to 13:00), so you will need to be available for both sessions.
+The course has two sessions a week - each lasting one hour - so you will need to be available for both sessions each week.

 Online Access to Course